approvals/ApprovalTests.cpp/doc/Contributing.md

 ## Documentation

 We welcome improvements to the documentation!
-The page [Maintaining Documentation](doc/MaintainingDocumentation.md#top) describes how we manage the documentation files.
+The page [Maintaining the Docs](doc/MaintainingDocumentation.md#top) describes how we manage the documentation files.

 ## Releases